-These properties are located off of Route 115 (Old Route 9/Charles Town Road) near the intersection with Short Road (Berkeley County) in Kearneysville, WV.
-Image 1 is a location map showing the parcels requested for rezoning.
+This property is a vacant lot off of Route 115 (Old Route 9) near the intersection with Short Road (Berkeley County) in Kearneysville, WV.
+Image 1 is a location map showing the parcel requested for rezoning.

 Image 1

 Introduction and Purpose